Nerve ultrasounds may be highly accurate in detecting chronic inflammatory neuropathies, as well as in predicting treatment response.

 Repeated transcranial direct current stimulation over 5 days was able to reduce pain intensity in patients with chronic neuropathic pain due to multiple sclerosis.

-The FDA has a supplemental New Drug Application for capsaicin 8% patch for the treatment of neuropathic pain associated with diabetic peripheral neuropathy.
+The FDA has approved Qutenza® for the treatment of neuropathic pain associated with diabetic peripheral neuropathy of the feet.